-Time tracking software gives you an accurate picture of how you spend your day.
-It lets you get honest about the time wasters and interruptions sucking away your productivity, and know for certain how long you actually spend on work that matters.
-But more than that, it can help you work less.
+Time tracking software gives you an accurate picture of how you spend your day so you can get honest about the time wasters sucking away your productivity.
+Not only will this help you get more done, but it can also help you work less.

 But what time tracking software is right for you?
-And once you choose, how do you set it up to get the most benefit?
+And once you choose your tool, how do you set it up to get the most benefit?

-Let’s dig into the different types of tools you might use and how to properly use them to measure where your time’s going, cut out the bloat from your daily schedule, and optimize your hours.
+Let’s dig into the different types of time tracking software tools you might use and how to properly use them to measure where your time’s going, cut out the bloat from your daily schedule, and optimize your hours.

 Already have a time tracking tool and just want to learn how to make the most out of it?
 Jump to our guide here.